 You can use insurance data extraction to see the types of policies that people are receiving as well.

-If you own an insurance company or are looking at potential client’s profiles, you can see what kinds of policies they had, whether they just had minimum coverage or got the best package that they were offered.
+If you own an insurance company or are looking at potential client’s profiles, you can see what kinds of policies they have.

 Insurance Data Extraction Benefits

 Data from the insurance market can be useful for a variety of different purposes.